HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/UKMOG-2020-Solution.md

 # Preface

 The United Kingdom Mathematical Olympiad for Girls is, well apparently, according to its name, a math competition for girls specifically.
-Which also means it is a little bit easier than the BMO Round 1, so it is a good opportunity for me to **have a attempt of writing a serious solution** for such competitions.
+Which also means it is a little bit easier than the BMO Round 1, so it is a good opportunity for me to **have an attempt of writing a serious solution** for such competitions.
 I may keep posting my own solutions to some BMO or IMO questions, or may not.

 <!-- more -->